iam92786/CPP_DS/interv/INTERVIEW.md

 }

-### QUESTION : 9999 : every ele in a array have there copy in the same array. only one ele is unique? eg : 1 1 2 2 3 3 5
+### QUESTION : 101 : Every element in a array have exact one copy in the same array. only one ele is unique. find that one uniqe element ? eg : 1 1 2 2 3 3 5
 ```
 int main (void)
 {